greenpolo/BraiAn/docs/image-analysis.md

 ## Configuration file
 BraiAnDetect can read a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file to specify basic information about a project and its data.

+!!! tip "Template for Configuration file"
+    You don't know where to start from?</br>
+    Take a look at [the template](https://github.com/carlocastoldi/qupath-extension-braian/blob/v{{braian_qupath.latest}}/BraiAn.yml), change it according to your data and continue reading this tutorial.
+    You are on the right path!

-Here we use the [example](https://github.com/carlocastoldi/qupath-extension-braian/blob/master/BraiAn.yml) configuration file that is in the extension's Git repository, and here commented.
+Here we use the [example](https://github.com/carlocastoldi/qupath-extension-braian/blob/v{{braian_qupath.latest}}/BraiAn.yml) configuration file that is in the extension's Git repository, and here commented.

 First we read a file named `BraiAn.yml`.
-It searches it in the QuPath projects's folder or, if not found, in the parent folder which supposedly contains all the projects of the same experiment.
+It searches it in the QuPath projects's folder or, if not found, in the parent folder which, supposedly, contains all the projects of the same experiment.

 ```groovy
 var config = ProjectsConfig.read("BraiAn.yml")